taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

-Last but not least, in your component you could retrieve the error object in your connect higher order component and display with React's conditional rendering an error message when an error occured.
+Last but not least, in your component you could retrieve the error object in your connect higher order component and display with React's conditional rendering an error message when an error occurs.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~